 Professional career outline

 By the year 2035, it is expected that the number of passengers travelling by air will double compared to what it is today.
 In order to be able to meet the future challenges in aviation, the industry and authorities will need to rely on aviation experts familiar with advanced methods in systems and process engineering and a profound understanding of this highly complex environment.
-Another developing aspect in aviation is the rising number of drones.
+Another developing aspect in aviation is the rising number of unmanned aerial vehicles.
 In order to be able to integrate them into the aviation system as a whole, new procedures are indispensable.

 The MSE Aviation profile covers the following content: